Frequently Asked Questions

 Students may participate in Fall, Spring, or Summer.

 The summer term offers two 6-week sessions, Summer Session A and Summer Session B. For students hoping to participate in both sessions, they must apply to Summer Session AB.
-Summer 2024 session dates will be posted in late November.

 No. College Edge is an in-person, commuter program.
 Students must attend all classes on our Morningside campus.
-Transportation and housing are not provided..
+Transportation and housing are not provided.

 Residential housing is not available.
 Students must arrange for their own housing.
 Please note that students under the age of 18 may be required to reside with a parent or guardian.